kguralpdx/sql-challenge/README.md

     * [Titles](data/titles.csv) - the various titles an employee can have

-#### EmployeeSQL Folder
+#### 2. EmployeeSQL Folder

-All the files for this analysis can be found in the **WeatherPy** folder.
-The dataset result files are in the **output_data** subfolder and the scatter plot images are in the **images** folder.
+All the files that were created during this challenge are stored in this folder

-* **Jupyter Notebook** (WeatherPy/WeatherPy.jpynb) - The Jupyter Notebook file that contains the scripts and results
+* [Table Schemas](EmployeeSQL/schemas.sql) - this file has the scripts to create all the database tables including primary and foreign keys and some indexes
-* [City Data](WeatherPy/output_data/City_Data.csv) - this output file contains the approximately 500 cities that were used in the first part of this challenge
+* [Queries](EmployeeSQL/queries.sql) - this file contains the scripts used for the analysis; each question is separated into its own query statement
-* [Scatter Plot Images](WeatherPy/images/) - this folder contains the various scatter plots generated in the first part of this challenge

-#### VacationPy

-The files for this analysis can be found in the **VacationPy** folder (except for the City Data source file which is in the WeatherPy folder's output_data subfolder).
+* [ERD](EmployeeSQL/ERD.jpg) - this file is an image of the database diagram created using *GenMyModel*

-* **Jupyter Notebook** (VacationPy/VacationPy.jpynb) - The Jupyter Notebook file that contains the scripts and results
+* **Jupyter Notebook** (EmployeeSQL/salaries.jpynb) - The Jupyter Notebook file that contains the scripts, histogram and bar chart for the **BONUS** section
-* [City Data](WeatherPy/output_data/City_Data.csv) - this data source file contains the approximately 500 cities that were used in the first part of this challeng and is the output file from that
+* **config.py** (EmployeeSQL/config.py) - This file will have to be created by the user and saved in the **EmployeeSQL** folder.
+This file contains the password used to connect to the database from within the Jupyter Notebook

 ## Notes